DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 INSIGHT 1

-Some user’s were unsure why they were even seeing results that they had a very low chance of being accepted for.
+Users unsure why they were seeing results that they had a very low eligibility for.

 INSIGHT 3

-Some user’s wanted more support from uSwitch as a brand and advice.
+Users wanted more support and advice from uSwitch as a brand.

 Develop